SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 It was beautiful.

-It was a trap.

-I could see the whole approach from here—the lava bed we'd crossed, the ledge where we'd rested, even part of the rim trail we'd descended.
+I could see the whole approach from here, the lava bed we'd crossed, the ledge where we'd rested, even part of the rim trail we'd descended.
 Anyone coming would be visible long before they arrived.
 We'd see them from miles away.

 But they would see the cave too.
 A dark mark on the cliff face.
 Obvious, if you knew to look.